Bad-ri/Postman_RESTful-Booker_API-Testing/README.md

 ## Don't forget to give a :star:
-This is example code for an automation testing project of booker API using postman
+This is example code for an automation testing project of booker API using postman all testcases are written and documented using excel sheet you can access them from this link [Manual TestCases](https://github.com/Bad-ri/Postman_RESTful-Booker_API-Testing/blob/Readme/TestCases.xlsx)
 ## Test cases
 - Verify API Response Status Code.
 - Verify That the Response is in JSON format.